St Ita's Primary School Drouin

 This weeks conversation starters, to help you kick off some quality conversations with your family.

-• If you could get rid of anything in the world what would it be?
+• If you could be any animal in the world what would it be and why?

 The goal?
 To help build a routine—whether it’s nightly dinners, drives to school, or even just one dedicated evening a week for “Family Conversation Night” (no screens allowed!).